Technology Tales

 12th February 2012

-That has caused me to look at web fonts for my websites with Google Web Fonts doing what I need with both Open Sans and Arimo doing what I need so far.
+This led me to explore web fonts for my websites, with Google Web Fonts meeting my needs through options like Open Sans and Arimo.
 There have been others with which I have dallied, such as Droid Sans, but these are the ones on which I have settled for now.
-Both are in use on this website now and I added calls for them to the web page headers using the following code (lines are wrapping due to space constraints):
+Both are in use on this website now, and I added calls for them to the web page headers using the following code (lines are wrapping due to space constraints):

 <link href="http://fonts.googleapis.com/css?family=Open+Sans:300italic,400italic,600italic,700italic,400,300,600,700" rel="stylesheet" type="text/css">